 Think about what goes on in your day to day life and what you might need to plan for.
 You may want to take your dog to a friend’s house or a kennel for a couple of days, for example.
 You might want to pay a couple of bills ahead of time.
 Check out our list of “10 Tips for Preparing for Gynecomastia Surgery” to learn more.

 You can take just about any method of transportation you like to arrive at our offices for man boob surgery—a cab, Uber or Lyft or even the subway.
 You must arrange for someone to pick you up when you’re released, however.
 Even though nearly every gynecomastia procedure we perform is done under twilight anesthesia, meaning you will be able to think clearly and walk out the door on your own the same day of surgery, we insist that someone accompany you home (or to a nearby hotel).
 We feel it’s irresponsible to let a patient go with just a driver to drop them off.
 No matter how conscientious a cabbie may be, for instance, their responsibility is driving, not your well-being.

 For patients who don’t want a friend or loved one involved, we can arrange for a nurse or nurse’s aide as a companion on the way home.
 The assignment is to be with you on the journey and alert for the slightest problem, then to make sure you are settled comfortably.
 There’s no need for someone to stay overnight with you, but you shouldn’t be traveling home alone.

 If you’re concerned about these and other details, if the things to remember sometimes seem overwhelming, never fear.
-By working with thousands of guys with man boobs in New York, we believe we have discovered just about every possible item you need to know about, both large and small.
+By working with thousands of guys with man boobs, we believe we have discovered just about every possible item you need to know about, both large and small.
 We’ll discuss them with you and provide handouts you can refer to later.

 Contact us today to get started!